JohnCowgillData/automated-invoice-processing/README.md

 ## Project Status

 Portfolio case study.
-Screenshots and documentation are included to demonstrate the workflow, business problem, and automation approach.
+Source code is not included due to employer confidentiality and proprietary system details.
+Screenshots and documentation are provided to demonstrate the workflow, business problem, automation design, and finance process improvement.

 ## Professional Context